umich-vci/terraform-provider-rhsm/docs/resources/cloud_access_account.md

 ### Required

 - `account_id` (String) The ID of a cloud account that you would like to request Red Hat Cloud Access for.
+For GCE this should be a Google Group.
 - `provider_short_name` (String) The short name of the cloud provider that the `account_id` is in.
 This must be one of "AWS", "GCE", or "MSAZ".
 Other cloud providers are supported but have not been tested so they are not in the list of valid options.

 ### Optional